 To apply, click here to access the RISCA grant portal for individuals.

-Design Innovation Grants (DIG) supports a designer to continue work on an innovative project, idea, or service.
-RISCA recognizes that Rhode Island is home to a wealth of talented design professionals who are skilled innovators, entrepreneurs and problem solvers.
-The DIG program seeks to encourage these professionals to develop plans and concepts that represent a high level of creative problem solving and innovation in a design field.
-The DIG grant is a cash award for Rhode Island designers who demonstrate excellence and innovation in their field.
+Design Innovation Grant (DIG) supports a designer to continue work on an innovative project, idea, or service that marries art and design for public impact.
+RISCA recognizes that Rhode Island is home to a wealth of talented design professionals who are skilled innovators, entrepreneurs, and problem solvers.
+The DIG program seeks to encourage these professionals to develop plans and concepts that represent a high level of creative problem solving, artistic excellence, and innovation in a design field.
+Each year, RISCA awards one $5,000 Design Innovation Grant to a designer whose proposal combines art, design, and public impact.

 Proposals should be highly creative and show potential for innovation and/or implementation, and address one of the following goals: